SeedV/generative-ai-roadmap/README.en.md

 ![CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)

-# The Roadmap of Generative AI 生成式AI的应用路线图
+# The Roadmap of Generative AI

 The roadmap of generative AI: use cases and applications.
+This is a translation of [the original Chinese diagrams](./README.md).

 ## LICENSE